What is Platelet Rich Plasma (PRP) and Why is Everyone Talking About it?!

 Blood functions as the highway for cells and nutrients that repair the body.
 Platelets are blood cells that play a critical role in maintaining the body and also contain essential proteins for tissue regeneration.
 Platelets also help blood cot when there is internal or external hemorrhaging.

-The theory behind PRP is introducing a high concentrate of your own blood platelets (5x to 10x greater than normal blood) to the damaged area to restore hair and tissue growth.
+The theory behind platelet rich plasma is introducing a high concentrate of your own blood platelets (5x to 10x greater than normal blood) to the damaged area to restore hair and tissue growth.
 Researchers theorize that by injecting areas of inflammation or tissue damage with high concentrations of platelets, it can aid in the healing process.

 Your blood and put into a centrifuge which spins at a high velocity where the blood platelets are separated from other blood components (plasma, red blood cells, etc.).
 The concentration of densely rich blood platelets is then injected into the affected area.

-Yes, PRP has proven to help aid in hair growth and recovery from serious injuries!
+Yes, Platelet rich plasma has proven to help aid in hair growth and recovery from serious injuries!
 If you are considering using PRP treatment for hair loss, make sure to discuss this with your doctor and hair loss specialist.

 Other Useful Studies